Human Medicine

 Antibiotic consumption according to the different antibiotic categories in the outpatient sector.

-The proportion of the “Access” group in Switzerland has been above the WHO target of 60% for the first time in 2019,mainly due to the decrease in the consumption of Watch antibiotics in the outpatient setting.
-In recent years, the percentage of “Access” antibiotics in the outpatient setting has steadily increased, while the percentage of watch antibiotics has decreased.
+The proportion of the “Access” group in Switzerland has been above the WHO target of 60% for the first time in 2019,mainly due to the decrease in the consumption of Watch antibiotics in the outpatient setting, but is still below the 70% target.

 The use of antibiotics based on the AWaRe categorisation in the outpatient setting.